George Haswani

-George Haswani (جورج حسواني, born 29 September 1946) is a Syrian-Russian businessman with close ties to the Syrian government of Bashar al-Assad.
+George Haswani (جورج حسواني, born 29 September 1946) is a Syrian-Russian businessman with close ties to the former government of Bashar al-Assad.
 He owns the HESCO Engineering and Construction Company, a major engineering, construction and natural gas production company operating in Syria.

 Biography

 Not much information on Haswani's life is public, and what little exists does not explain how he acquired his fortune.
 A Greek Catholic businessman from the city of Yabroud, he obtained a doctorate from the then-Soviet Union in 1979.
 This was funded a grant from the Syrian Ministry of Higher Education, for which he worked as a professor in the Faculty of Mechanical and Electrical Engineering.
 He then was appointed director of the Baniyas refinery for a short period, a position that he left to establish HESCO.
 With Bashar al-Assad presiding over the country in 2000, he emerged as one of the heads of oil and gas in Syria.